Bilevel MCTS for Amortized O(1) Node Selection in Classical Planning: Orthogonality from Existing Techniques

 \emph{Alternation queue} \cite{RogerH10} is a method for combining multiple heuristics by expanding nodes from different queues in a round-robin manner.
 A \emph{preferred operator queue} is a priority queue that is populated only by the nodes generated by the operators that are marked by a heuristic function as preferred, and is often used as a member of alternated queues.
 When a preferred operator queue is \emph{boosted}, the alternation queue watches the smallest value returned by each heuristics observed so far.
 When the value is updated, it expands from the preferred operator queues exclusively for a fixed number of iterations (the boost value).
 Let $\function{pr}(h)$ denote a preferred operator queue for a heuristic $h$.
 LAMA \citep{richter2011lama}, which won IPC11, alternates 4 queues using the lazy evaluation. \citet{kuroiwa2022biased} added two Softmin-Type(h) queue (denoted as $\function{sm}$) to LAMA, resulting in a 6-queue SM-Type-LAMA that outperformed LAMA.
 Both configurations use boost=1000.
 See \reftbl{tbl:configurations} for a summary of configurations.
 Note that, due to the agile setting, LAMA and variants evaluated here perform only the first iteration of the anytime search.

 \paragraph{\coolname}

 We combined \green{Bilevel GUCT\textbf{N2}} + \orange{DTC}, \textbf{n}ovelty \textbf{B}FWS, and \textbf{LA}MA into a configuration named \emph{\coolname}.
 Let $\function{n2}([w_{\ar{l}, \ff}, h])$ denote a tree-based OPEN list that backpropagates the minimum $w_{\ar{l}, \ff}$ (Full-Bellman backup) and the average and the standard deviation of $h$ (Monte-Carlo Backup) from the children.
-In each action selection, it selects the child with the best $w_{\ar{l}, \ff}$, then breaks ties with UCB1-Normal2$_i$ (\refeq{eq:ucb-normal2}). \coolname replaces the standard best-first queues in LAMA with $\function{n2}([w_{\ar{l}, \ff}, h])$, rather than adding new queues like in SM-Type-LAMA, resulting in a simpler 4-queues configuration. \coolname has two minor differences from LAMA: First, it uses eager evaluation due to the negative result of lazy evaluations (\refsec{sec:lazy}).
-Second, it uses boost=10 because eager evaluation can rely less on preferred operators due to the accurate estimates.
+In each action selection, it selects the child with the best $w_{\ar{l}, \ff}$, then breaks ties with UCB1-Normal2$_i$ (\refeq{eq:ucb-normal2}).

+Due to the negative result of lazy evaluations (\refsec{sec:lazy}) with MCTS, \coolname is based on \textbf{LAMAe} which uses eager evaluations and boost=10 (eager evaluation can rely less on preferred operators due to the accurate estimates.)
+It also avoids the issue of evaluating the novelty metric lazily, whose effect has not been studied in the literature (outside the scope of this paper).
+Then \coolname replaces the standard best-first queues in LAMAe with $\function{n2}([w_{\ar{l}, \ff}, h])$, rather than adding new queues like in SM-Type-LAMA, resulting in a simpler 4-queues configuration.